Silicon-on-sapphire metasurfaces generate arrays of dark and bright traps for neutral atoms: 7. Uniformity-optimized bright-trap arrays

 \section{7.
 Uniformity-optimized bright-trap arrays}

 Though this was not our singular figure of merit in Fig.~\ref{fig:figure5}(B) of the main text, metasurfaces are capable of generating large bright-trap arrays with very high uniformity.
 For Fig.~\ref{fig:si7}, we optimized an array with 25195 bright traps, with average trap depth of $41.81~\mathrm{kW/cm^2}$ and CV=1.27\%, assuming an input power of 20~W. In this simulation, we used the weighted G-S algorithm without any phase constraints to maximize the trap uniformity.
+The uniformity reported here is significantly better than that of the metasurfaces designed with phase constraints in the main text.
+This is because, without phase constraints, the G-S algorithm has additional degrees of freedom available to optimize the trap-depth uniformity at the focal plane.